ericphamEP/COMP4107-Project/README.md

 ## Model generator

-Python script can train a 2D convolutional neural network on the generated dataset, with the optional help of different available pre-processing techniques such as edge detection and corner detection.
+Python script can train a 2D convolutional neural network Keras model on the generated dataset, with the optional help of different available pre-processing techniques such as edge detection and corner detection.

+## Development

+These source files use Python and various libraries such as Numpy, pandas, Pillow, and TensorFlow.